The Supreme Court keeps Texas abortion law in place, but agrees to review it

 The highly unusual court action appears to be the result of two internal Supreme Court rules.
 It takes the votes of only four justices to grant review in a case.
 But it takes the votes of five justices to reverse a lower court decision like this one.

 The vote in the Texas case is also an indication of deep internal splits within the court.
-Splits that may be explained in a variety of way.
+Splits that may be explained in a variety of ways.

 Some liberal court observers, for instance, see the decision to hear the Texas case as a cynical pairing that will allow conservative majority to look "moderate," by striking down the Texas law while upholding a Mississippi ban on abortions after 15 weeks.
 The Mississippi case is scheduled to be heard on Dec.
 1.